Emotional self-regulation: Infancy

 Intrinsic emotion regulation efforts during infancy are believed to be guided primarily by innate physiological response systems.
 These systems usually manifest as an approach towards and an avoidance of pleasant or unpleasant stimuli.
 At three months, infants can engage in self-soothing behaviors like sucking and can reflexively respond to and signal feelings of distress.
 For instance, infants have been observed attempting to suppress anger or sadness by knitting their brow or compressing their lips.

 Between three and six months, basic motor functioning and attentional mechanisms begin to play a role in emotion regulation, allowing infants to more effectively approach or avoid emotionally relevant situations.
 Infants may also engage in self-distraction and help-seeking behaviors for regulatory purposes.
 At one year, infants are able to navigate their surroundings more actively and respond to emotional stimuli with greater flexibility due to improved motor skills.
 They also begin to appreciate their caregivers' abilities to provide them regulatory support.
 For instance, infants generally have difficulties regulating fear.
 As a result, they often find ways to express fear in ways that attract the comfort and attention of caregivers.

 Extrinsic emotion regulation efforts by caregivers, including situation selection, modification, and distraction, are particularly important for infants.
 The emotion regulation strategies employed by caregivers to attenuate distress or to up-regulate positive affect in infants can impact the infants' emotional and behavioral development, teaching them particular strategies and methods of regulation.
 The type of attachment style between caregiver and infant can therefore play a meaningful role in the regulatory strategies infants may learn to use.

 Recent evidence supports the idea that maternal singing has a positive effect on affect regulation in infants.
-Singing play-songs, such as "The Wheels on the Bus" or "She'll Be Coming 'Round the Mountain" have a visible affect-regulatory consequence of prolonged positive affect and even alleviation of distress.
+Singing play-songs can have a visible affect-regulatory consequence of prolonged positive affect and even alleviation of distress.
 In addition to proven facilitation of social bonding, when combined with movement and/or rhythmic touch, maternal singing for affect regulation has possible applications for infants in the NICU and for adult caregivers with serious personality or adjustment difficulties.